mlange-42/yarner/examples/netlogo_md/Model.nlogo.md

 # Setting up a NetLogo file

-This document explains the setup of a minimal NetLogo model file, and, processed with `outline`, produces the described file from the documentation.
+This document explains the setup of a minimal NetLogo model file, and, processed with `yarner`, produces the described file from the documentation.

 First, we explain the actual [NetLogo code](#code).
 Next, we see the [file structure](#file-structure) of a `.nlogo` file.